 The thermodynamical cycle and the energy transfer in troposphere is highly governed by water vapor in tropical region.
 Several researches has attempted to estimate the sporadic sources and sinks of water vapor in this region but suffered from observation and measurement uncertainties.
 The present study aimed at enhancing the temporal resolution of retrieved Relative Humidity measurements from SAPHIR sensor board on Megha-Tropiques low-inclination LEO satellite (MT) .
 Our goal was to create a new seamless data product using a advection by a morphing method called MIMIC.
-The product includes both the space-time pattern of middle troposhpere water vapor (RH), and a space-time pattern of an lagrangian advection of water vapor or Analysis Tendency AT.
+The product includes both the space-time pattern of middle troposphere water vapor (RH), and a space-time pattern of a Lagrangian tendency of water vapor or Analysis Tendency AT.
 The initial results water vapor product shows consistency with other observations sources.
 The AT fields demonstrate logically well captured trends of sources and sinks.
 Nevertheless they are error prone.
 This necessitates further studies in evaluation and characterization of these errors.

 Keywords: advection, satellite observation, sources and sinks, troposphere, Water vapor.